KushajveerSingh/group_video_chat/README.md

 # Group Video Chat
 **Note:-** Since Heroku removed their free tier, I have not migrated the backend to another service.
 And as a result, the demo would not work.
 Sorry for the inconvenience.
+But you can still see the demo videos down below, to see the working of the app.

 [demo](https://kushaj-group-video-chat.vercel.app)